Push, Don't Poll: A Tiny Claude Code Plugin

 A concrete example of the harness pattern from Part 2.

 This kept happening.
-I’d start a task, the agent would push code, and then and more than half the time it would just forget to check PR comment task and finish the work as instructed.
+I’d start a task, the agent would push code, and more than half the time it would just forget to check the PR and finish the work.
 In Part 2 I argued that the unlock for async AI development is context, not steering prompts.
-This how I learned that lesson and what I did to implement it.
+This is how I learned that lesson and what I did to implement it.

 The agent has to remember to go check CI.
 And agents are inconsistent about remembering things.
 I tried steering prompts: “Keep iterating on the PR until tests are clear. … and I’ll review the final PR..”
 Sometimes it worked.
 Mostly it didn’t.